 Number Plane - a two-dimensional number line where the vertical line is called the y-axis and the horizontal is called the x-axis.
-The x-axis and the y-axis meet at right angles.
+The x-axis and the y-axis meet at right angles

-Inequality - compares two values, showing if one is less than, greater than, or simply not equal to another value.
+Inequality - compares two values, showing if one is less than, greater than, or simply not equal to another value

-Region z - is a space in the number plane that either is separated by lines or is surrounded by lines.

-Minimum - The smallest value.
+Region z - is a space in the number plane that either is separated by lines or is surrounded by lines Minimum - the smallest value.

-Maximum - The greatest value.
+Maximum - the greatest value.

-Cargo-the goods carried by a ship, aircraft, or other large vehicle.
+Cargo-the goods carried by a ship, aircraft, or other large vehicle

-Equation - a number sentence where one side equals the other.
+Equation - a number sentence where one side equals the other

-Variable - a quantity that can change by having different values.
+Variable - a quantity that can change by having different values

-- Refer students to the main lesson stimulus below. - Read out the written text. - Ask the students if there are any words that they are not familiar with and give descriptions of any words that may be problematic.
+- Refer students to the main lesson stem below. - Read out the written text. - Ask students if there are any unfamiliar words or suggest and give explanations for any words that might be difficult.

-David buys 2 tops and 2 shirts in a shop and in total they cost ₱ 18.
-Ellie buys 3 tops and 2 shirts in the same shop, and they cost ₱ 22.
-Form two equations and solve to find the cost of each top and each shirt.
+David buys 2 tops and 2 shirts in a shop and in total they cost P18.
+Ellie buys 3 tops and 2 shirts in the same shop, and they cost P22.
+Formulate two equations and solve to determine the individual prices of tops and shirts.

-Observe students' answers.
-Ask the students to volunteer their answers, giving positive feedback.
+• Observe students' answers.
+Encourage students to share their answers voluntarily, giving positive feedback.

-Let x be the number of tops and y be the number of shirts

-The equations are:
+Let x be the number of tops and y be the number of shirts The equations are:

-$$2x + 2y = 18$$ and $3x + 2y = 22$
+2x + 2y = 18 and 3x + 2y = 22

-Solve the equations simultaneously
+Solve the equations simultaneously:

-$$2x + 2y = 18 \dots a$$
+''' 2x + 2y = 18 \dots a

-$3x + 2y = 22 \dots b$
+3x + 2y = 22 \dots b